iamlamb1988/Arcade/README.md

 ## Update
 Will be using Apache Tomcat 10.1.1 Web Container.
 Slightly easier than GlassFish server.
 Issues launching test servlets.
-Learning to deploy webapps that will execute the arcade library.
+Learning to deploy webapps that will execute the arcade library. sample.war does servlet does not launch but launches on Tomcat 9.
-Less commits have been made due to learning curve of Jakarta EE.
+Preparing to launch first barebones scratch servlet.
 Digital Ocean: 198.199.71.169

-BlackJackShoe is now refactored for Generic BlackJackCard types.
-Successfully modified Card2D to bo "face up" or "face down".
-The generic Drawable2D will draw IAW with face up or face down.

 ShoeCycle brings up a concern of adding and removing IAppItems and GameItems.
 Need to modify some add and remove commands to handle IAppItem components and Non-IAppItem components safely.
 Right now there is not an easy way to add and remove these items.